Even If you don’t belong to a gym, you’ve still probably heard a lot of hype around spinning classes, and how fantastic they are.

 You’ll be working out with thirty other people, so the room will quickly get very warm and humid.

-You’re going to want something that is comfortable to work out in and that doesn’t hold onto water, so, for this reason, you’re better off using clothing that wicks sweat away, cotton is pretty much a no-go.
+You’re going to want something that is comfortable to work out in that doesn’t hold onto water, so for this reason you’re better of using clothing that wicks sweat away, cotton is pretty much a no-go.

 Of course, safety is always something you should take into consideration, so loose-fitting trousers can be a problem, as they could get caught in the pedals or other moving parts of the bike, so they are usually advised against.